 Local development programmes provide crew with opportunities to upgrade qualifications and take on more responsibility and higher rankings, building local capacity through the fishery.

 SolTuna brands dominate the canned tuna market in the Solomon Islands and are an important contributor to the country’s food security.
 In recognition of its sustainable fishing practice, the fishery achieved Marine Stewardship Council certification in 2016.
-National Fisheries Developments Ltd. has also obtained Fair Trade USA certification.
+National Fisheries Developments Ltd. is also in the final stages of obtaining Fair Trade USA certification.
 Certified products are predominantly exported to Europe.

 Not only is the Solomon Islands one-by-one tuna fishery an example of an ecologically sustainable fishery, it is also a demonstration of the social benefits that can be gained through local employment and professional and economic development.
 IPNLF is delighted to partner with Tri Marine, and to strengthen its connection to the fishery and the fishing community.